pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/TreeBasedNavigation.md

-The tools for this style of navigation include the ``PresentationState`` property wrapper, ``PresentationAction``, the ``ReducerProtocol/ifLet(_:action:then:fileID:line:)`` operator, and a whole host of other APIs that mimic SwiftUI's regular tools, but tuned specifically for the Composable Architecture.
+The tools for this style of navigation include the ``PresentationState`` property wrapper, ``PresentationAction``, the ``ReducerProtocol/ifLet(_:action:then:fileID:line:)`` operator, and a bunch of APIs that mimic SwiftUI's regular tools, such as `.sheet`, `.popover`, etc., but tuned specifically for the Composable Architecture.

 The process of integrating two features together for navigation largely consists of 2 steps: integrating the features' domains together and integrating the features' views together.
 One